AMSUCF/Electronic-Literature/syllabus.md

 ## Course Description

-In this seminar, we will explore the contemporary comic, considering literary and cultural works across a range of platforms and markets.
-Comics are still frequently (and historically) associated with popular culture, and linked to children's literature and mass media, even as they loom large through big and small screen adaptations with global reach.
-However, the combination of image and text has a powerful role in literary practice.
-As we survey works by influential artists and authors including Ta-Nehisi Coates, Gilbert Hernandez, Jason, Nnedi Okorafor, Noelle Stevenson, and Gene Luen Yang, we will consider the influence of changing technologies and distribution mechanisms on our understanding of "comics" and imagetext more broadly.
-Forms under examination include:
+In this seminar, we will explore contemporary forms of electronic literature, which broadly encompasses many genres of literary fiction and poetry created using the affordances of the computer and networked media.
+Working from the prehistory of Oulipian constrained writing through to early hypertext experiments of Shelley Jackson to contemporary interactive fiction Kentucky Route Zero, we will develop an understanding of both the history and current trends in born-digital literary experimentation and practice.
+Through the lens of these digital texts, we will explore the potential for reimagining the "book" through new interfaces, interactions, and technologies.
+While we will engage in literary readings of code and design choices in interactive and procedural work, no knowledge of code is necessary.

-- Newspaper one-panel and "daily" strips
+- Hypertext fiction
-- Experimental graphic novels
+- Electronic Poetry
-- Comic as memoir / Autobiographical comics
+- Interactive Fiction
-- Literary influences on mainstream superhero comics
+- Generative Works and Bots
-- Representation and cultural reception of comics
+- Literary Games
-- Experimental webcomics and zines
+- Installations and Kinetic Text
-- Motion comics and interactive work
+- Augmented and Virtual Reality

-Through our attention will be primarily focused on the recent state of comics and comic studies as a field, lectures and discussions will draw in historical perspectives on each form, as well as the shifting impact of cultural discourse and conflict on how comics are perceived.
-Assignments include weekly discussions with shared close readings; comic annotation; and an iterative conference-length or short journal research paper.
-Venues recommended for the paper include graduate-student friendly journals such as [*The Comics Grid*](https://www.comicsgrid.com/); [*ImageText: Interdisciplinary Comic Studies*](http://imagetext.english.ufl.edu/); [*Transformative Works and Cultures*](https://journal.transformativeworks.org/index.php/twc); and relevant conferences (such as **Console-ing Passions**, which will be hosted at UCF in Summer 2022).
+While students are welcome to purchase the individual books, all course texts will be available for free through e-library reserves at UCF or as open access texts.
+Assignments include weekly discussions; close readings; code and design critique; and an iterative conference-length research paper.
+Venues recommended for the paper include graduate-student friendly journals such as [*Hyperrhiz*](http://hyperrhiz.io/cfp.html); [*Electronic Book Review*](http://electronicbookreview.com/policies-and-submissions/); [*First Person Scholar*](http://www.firstpersonscholar.com/); and relevant conferences.

 Each week, plan on following following instructions in online modules regarding readings and online exercises.
 Each module will be divided into three sections: